tkp-archive/pyEX-caching/README.md

 # pyEX-caching
-Library for caching and querying IEX data
+Library for caching and querying IEX market and reference data using either SQLAlchemy or kdb+.